 The South Carolina Rider Education Program seeks to provide high quality motorcycle rider education courses at an affordable cost in an effort to promote safety and reduce motorcycle fatalities.
 Courses are taught by professional Motorcycle Safety Foundation (MSF) certified Rider Coaches.
 The program’s aim is to expose individuals to ways to ride more safely and skillfully.
 While we cannot and will not assume responsibility for the safe operation of your motorcycle, it is our hope that by presenting responsible viewpoints on safety we will expose riders and the general public to proper and prudent motorcycle operation.

 Successful course completion is dependent upon the student's performance.
 You must attend all classes and meet the performance standard for written exams and skill evaluations.
 Tardiness is not permitted.
 If you miss any portion of the class, you will be prohibited from participating in the riding exercises.
 At the discretion of the instructor, you may be able to observe the remainder of the class.

-The South Carolina Motorcycle Education Program is about safety.
+The South Carolina Rider Education Program’s number one priority is safety.
 There are certain hazards inherent to riding a two-wheeled motorized vehicle weighing several hundred pounds no matter where you ride - including the training range.
-In order to ensure this is as safe an experience as possible, students must wear the minimum required safety equipment when participating in the range exercises.
-This is not negotiable.
-Students who do not have the required safety equipment at the beginning of the range exercises will not be allowed to complete the training, and registration fees will be forfeited.
-The required equipment is as follows:
+In order to ensure safety throughout the course experience, students must wear the minimum required safety equipment when participating in the range exercises.
+Students who do not have the required clothing at the beginning of the range exercises will not be allowed to complete the training and registration fees will be forfeited.

 Motorcycle Safety Course Forms